lewis081/AudioVideoTestAutomatically/README.md

 1. Generate Test File Automatically[Windows 10]

 ## How to use it?
-just DOUBLE CLICK the bat file
+1. just DOUBLE CLICK the run.bat file
+2. check files in outputs